WeihaoGe1009/ai-history-for-ip-scholars/README.md

 ## References
+Each module includes links and references relevant to the models it covers.
+A full set of historical and academic references will be added in a future update.

 ## AI Usage and Content Disclaimer
 Portions of this repository, including code and explanatory text, were developed with the assistance of artificial intelligence tools (e.g., large language models).
 All generated content was reviewed and curated to ensure accuracy and educational clarity.